Danielskauge/Reinforcement-Learning/README.md

 ![Untitled](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/9e707aba-cd98-402b-9c83-fb3e6f0e4a26/Untitled.png)

-### TD3
+### TD3 (Twin Delayed DDPG)

-I have also implemented the features of the TD3 (Twin Delayed DDPG) algorithm, as it has better training stability in theory.
+I have also implemented the features of the TD3 algorithm, as it has better training stability in theory.
 DDPG is brittle with respect to hyperparameters, and TD3 addresses this with three improvements.

 - Clipped Double Q Learning: TD3 learns two Q-functions in stead of one and uses the smaller Q-value to form targets for the loss fucntion.
 This helps with DDPG’s problem of overestiamtion Q-values.
 - Delayed Policy Updates: TD3 updates the policy and policy target networks less often than the Q-function.
 - Target Policy Smoothing: TD3 adds noise to the target actions, make it harder for the policy to exploit Q-function errors by smoothing out Q along changes in action.

-### BATCH NORMALZATION
+### Batch Normalization

 Batch normalization will in theory stabilize learning, thus allowing higher learning rates,  reducing the number of episodes required to train neural networks.
 A batch normalization layer normalizes its inputs, and is typically used before an activation function layer.
 One reason to use batch normalizaiton, is that when different features come in different ranges, they should be normalized such that one feature does not have an outsized impact.
 In the mountain car case, the action space is bounded [-1,1] but the state space is unbounded.
 Normalizing the state space beforehand would be difficult because we do not know the range of realistic values.
 Thus batch normalization comes in handy.

-### AUTOMATED HYPERPARAMETER SEARCH
+### Automated hyperparameter tuning

  The optimal set of hyperparameters are specific to environment and implementation, such that a good set of hyperparameters for task 1 might not be sufficient to solve task 2.
 I realized that iteratively tuning parameters and testing the outcomes would be way to time consuming, and found a way to automize this process.
 We can automate finding good hyperparameters for each environment by reeatedly training the algorithm from scratch, each time with a new set of hyperparameters sampled from probability distributions.
 In the way I used it, the best set was selected as the one which resultated in the smallest loss after a given episode count.
 I chose to use uniform distributions centered at the hyperparamer values used in similar experiments.
 This way the values would be bounded 0-1.
 I used the Hyperopt library to do this.